-The permittee has submitted a timely and complete application under 60.3(2)567 subrule 60.4(2); and The department, through no fault of the permittee, does not issue a new permit with an effective date on or before the expiration date of the previous permit.
+- a.
+The conditions of an expired operation or NPDES permit will continue in force until the effective date of a new permit if: - (1) The permittee has submitted a timely and complete application under $\frac{60.3(2)567}{2000}$ submitted and $\frac{60.3(2)567}{2000}$ submitt - (2) The department, through no fault of the permittee, does not issue a new permit with an effective date on or before the expiration date of the previous permit. - b.

-- b.
 Operation and NPDES permits continued under this subrule remain fully effective and enforceable. - c.
-If a permittee is not in compliance with the conditions of the expiring or continued permit, the department may choose to do any of the following:

-- (1) Initiate enforcement action on a permit that which has been continued or reissued; - (2) Issue a notice of intent to deny a permit under $\frac{60.5(3)}{64.5(1)}$; - (3) Reissue a permit with appropriate conditions in accordance with this subrule; or - (4) Take other actions authorized by this chapterrule.
+If a permittee is not in compliance with the conditions of the expiring or continued permit, the department may choose to do any of the following: - (1) Initiate enforcement action on a permit that which has been continued or reissued; - (2) Issue a notice of intent to deny a permit under 60.5(3)64.5(1); - (3) Reissue a permit with appropriate conditions in accordance with this subrule; or - (4) Take other actions authorized by this chapterrule.